oaimli/oaimli.github.io/index.md

 #### Research Interests

-My research interests fall in developing machine learning models for natural language processing and text mining, also their applications in social media content analysis, business advertisement or other areas.
+My research interests fall in developing machine learning models for natural language processing and text mining.
 I always desire that machines can understand and generate texts like human beings.

 My current research has been focusing on: